pone-software/strawb_package/README.md

 # STRAWb

 STRAWb is a python module which simplifies and streamlines the work with the STRAWb data.
+Beside this Readme, there is also more documentation in the [docs directory](docs).

 It also targets the LRZ infrastructure which hosts a copy of all data (some TB) and provides computational infrastructure.
 For more information about the LRZ and the deployed system have a look to this [LRZ Readme](docs/LRZ_Readme.md) in the docs.

 ### Table of Contents
 1. [Code Structure](#code-structure)